 Robins migrate south during the winter months when food is scarce.
 They tend to stay near water sources as they look for food such as insects, worms, berries, and fruits.
 During the breeding season, robins will create nests from twigs and grasses near trees or bushes for protection from predators.
 Robins typically lay three to four eggs per nest which hatch after about two weeks.

-See also What is Reticulated python Animal
+See also What is Russian Tortoise Animal

 Robins can easily adapt to different climates so long as there is adequate food available for them.
 They prefer mild climates which allow them to stay year-round but can survive colder temperatures if necessary.
 In some parts of North America, robins may even remain all winter if food sources are plentiful enough.